NethermindEth/Forta-Agents/native-ice-phishing/README.md

   - Metadata contains:
     - `attacker`: The owner address
     - `address`: The contract address
+    - `receiver`: The address that received the funds
     - `anomalyScore`: The anomaly score of the alert
   - Labels contain:
     - Label 1: